 The second benefit of eating locust beans is it helps control blood pressure.

 Many Africans suffer from hypertension cos of the nature of work being done in this part of the world and also cos of overthinking.
-If you know anyone that is suffering from high blood pressure, advise them to start eating locust beans.
+If you know anyone who is suffering from high blood pressure, advise them to start eating locust beans.

 DISCLAIMER: Depending on the severity of the case, it is possible it doesn’t work for everyone.
 If it is still in the early stages, it is advisable to start eating locust beans.